×

 When we asked expats and global nomads about the quality of medical care in Ukraine, they replied:

 "Pharmacies are everywhere in a city, on every corner.
 Which is great, but i suggest not to end up in a hospital.
 They stink.
-Literally as well," commented one expat living in Kiev, Ukraine.
+Literally as well," wrote an expat living in Kiev.

 "Ukraine has a well-developed healthcare system, providing a wide range of medical services.
 The country has a network of hospitals, clinics, and medical centers that offer a variety of treatments and procedures.
 Ukraine also has a number of specialized medical centers that provide specialized care for specific conditions.
 In addition, Ukraine has a number of private medical facilities that offer a range of services, including cosmetic surgery, dentistry, and other medical treatments.
-Ukraine also has a number of pharmacies that provide medications and other medical supplies," wrote one expat.
+Ukraine also has a number of pharmacies that provide medications and other medical supplies," said an expat in Ukraine.

 Are healthcare and health insurance expensive in Ukraine?